BYU Studies—Author Guidelines

-BYU Studies does not consider works that have been previously published (including on the Internet), are under consideration elsewhere, or that may in any way be the property of another publisher.
-Please do not simultaneously submit your work to BYU Studies and any other publisher.
+BYU Studies rarely considers work that has been previously published (including on the Internet), is under consideration elsewhere, or that may be the property of another publisher.